RgJeoung/TWN-Region-Analysis/README.md

     python boundary_file_maker.py -path ./DATA/trajectory/1NVR

-You can choose options after type this at the prompt (for example, centering methods and sizes).
+You can choose options after typing this at the prompt (for example, centering methods and sizes).
 After running you can get a ".bd" format file in the directory name of "boundary".

-## Start TWN-Region-Analysis
+## Start TWN region analysis
-After finishing to prepare all required presets, you are ready to run the main code, "TWN-Region-Analysis.py".
+After preparing all required presets, you are ready to run the main code, "TWN-Region-Analysis.py".
 Please make sure to prepare all directories like the example "DATA".

 Script for running code is following: